 I found southern Vietnam to be ... well ... kinder than the north, and Vietnam's neighbours much much more so.

 Luang Prabang is lovely, and your stay would be short, but enough.
 You will need more time in Angkor (plus I think you need to fly through Bangkok).
 3 days of visiting the temples is a minimum.
 And don't forget you need down time, time to rest from the heat, and time to see other things in and around Siem Reap.
 You'll need more time in Phnom Penh too.
 Interesting city, plus much history to see first hand.
 You can most likely fly home (via Bangkok) from Siem Reap, so if you need more time at Angkor, one way is to skip Phnom Penh altogether (however you would be missing a lot).

 In Luang Prabang: make sure you have a lunchtime lemongrass chicken sandwich from the ladies near the post office!

-And if you see a "caution stumble" sign in the Hanoi airport (near staircases) I'd love it if you could snap a photo for me :-) (twitter @TravelEater) almost 6 years ago
+And if you see a "caution stumble" sign in the Hanoi airport (near staircases) I'd love it if you could snap a photo for me :-) (twitter @TravelEater) over 8 years ago

 you missed ho chi minh and great mekong delta about 7 years agoAnswered by mei ro do via WorldNomads.com